-Married couples in San Diego often hold title to their real and personal property as “joint tenants.”
-Joint tenancy carries with it the right of survivorship in the surviving spouse upon the death of the first spouse to die.
+Married couples in San Diego, California and elsewhere often hold title to their real and personal property as “joint tenants.”
+Joint tenancy carries with it the right of survivorship in the surviving joint tenant upon the death of the first spouse to die.

 Such a means of taking title does, indeed, result in the surviving joint tenant receiving full title to the property.
 This transfer of full title happens without an expensive and time-consuming probate administration of the estate of the first spouse to die.
 Holding title as joint tenants is thus an efficient means of passing title.

 On the other hand, here are some negatives:

 If you die together, you still must have a will or trust in place to indicate to whom your property should go.
 If you have neither a will nor trust, then a probate administration will be required.
 Then, who actually receives your property will be determined by the laws of intestacy.
 In this case, your property may go to a person or persons whom you had no intention of receiving your property.
 Further, if you die leaving only a will, probate will still be required, because the law generally requires that wills be probated.